alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 ## Linear Regression Analysis

-We can do a simple analysis based on this.
-A linear regression model will have two parameters that are fit: the slope will be related to the fraction of the outstanding votes that are for Biden, and the intercept, which will indicate the final margin when there are no votes remaining.
+As a first pass at building a model, I can do a simple regression analysis.
+A linear regression model will have two parameters that are
+fit: the slope will be related to the fraction of the outstanding votes that are for Biden, and the intercept, which will indicate the final margin when there are no votes remaining.
 (This is the initial analysis that was done by Camila for Pennsylvania and Martin for Arizona.)

 ```